Hiring Tech Support for Your Small Business

-Today’s small business IT professional is likely to be part customer service rep, part user support liaison, and part project manager.
+Today’s small business tech support person is likely to be part customer service rep, part user support liaison, and part project manager.

-When you launch a new business, you may be able to get along for a while with technical support software or outsourced IT, but eventually, if you want your business to grow and keep growing, you’ll need to consider hiring in-house tech support.
+When you launch a new business, you may be able to get along for a while with IT support software or outsourced IT, but eventually, if you want your business to grow and keep growing, you’ll need to consider hiring in-house support.

-How do you know when it’s time to create a staff position for IT support?
+How do you know when it’s time to create a staff position?
 And once you make that decision, how do you go about finding and evaluating applicants in a specialty that is so in demand, especially if tech isn’t your strong suit?
 The information below can help you assess your technical staffing needs and hire the savvy, business-minded tech pros you need to grow your business.

 Outsourced and Online Small Business Tech Support